Retromorphic Testing with Hierarchical Verification for Hallucination Detection in RAG: Experiments

-\textbf{RQ2 asks how hierarchical verification contributes to performance.} We examine this question from two sides: by ablating global verification, and by testing a direct variant that bypasses local verification.
+\textbf{RQ2 asks how hierarchical verification contributes to performance.} We examine this question from two sides: by ablating global verification, and by testing a direct variant that bypasses claim decomposition and local verification.

 \paragraph{Effect of global verification.} Table~\ref{tab:stage2_ablation} reports the comparison.
-On RAGTruth++, global verification improves performance ($\Delta$F1$\,{=}\,$\resRagTruthppStageTwoDeltaAnyFone) by mitigating false positives caused by context fragmentation.
+On RAGTruth++, global verification increases recall from 0.655 to 0.718 while leaving precision nearly unchanged (0.851 vs.\ 0.845), yielding an F1 gain of 0.036.
 On RAGTruth-Enhance, however, global verification does not improve overall answer-level performance ($\Delta$F1$\,{=}\,$\resRagTruthEnhStageTwoDeltaAnyFone): it yields a large gain on baseless detection ($\Delta$F1$\,{=}\,$\resRagTruthEnhStageTwoDeltaBaselessFone) but no corresponding overall improvement.
-This pattern suggests that local verification is the primary driver of RT4CHART's gains, while global verification is complementary rather than uniformly beneficial.
+This pattern shows that global verification is complementary rather than uniformly beneficial.
 Its clearest overall benefit appears on the more challenging RAGTruth++ benchmark, where supporting evidence may be distributed across multiple chunks and cannot be recovered solely from chunk-local verification.

-\paragraph{Necessity of local verification.} We next examine the reverse setting: a variant that bypasses claim decomposition and local verification entirely, and instead predicts hallucination spans directly from $(C,Q,A)$ with a single prompt.
+\paragraph{Contribution of claim-based local processing.} We next examine the reverse setting: a variant that bypasses claim decomposition and local verification entirely, and instead predicts hallucination spans directly from $(C,Q,A)$ with a single prompt.
 Table~\ref{tab:gptspan_direct_baseline} reports the resulting performance on RAGTruth++.
-Its span-level localization performance is substantially worse than that of the full pipeline, trailing RT4CHART by \resDirectSpanMiniSpanGapVsRT~points in span F1, confirming that local verification is the primary source of gain rather than an optional refinement.
+Its span-level localization performance is substantially worse than that of the full pipeline, trailing RT4CHART by \resDirectSpanMiniSpanGapVsRT~points in span F1, showing that claim-based local processing provides the primary observed gain rather than an optional refinement.

-\begin{rqbox} \textbf{Answer to RQ2:} Local verification is the primary source of RT4CHART's gains.
-By decomposing the answer into verifiable units and aligning them with localized evidence, it enables fine-grained hallucination localization that the direct variant cannot match.
+\begin{rqbox} \textbf{Answer to RQ2:} Claim-based local processing provides the primary observed gain.
+Decomposing the answer into verifiable units and aligning them with localized evidence enables fine-grained hallucination localization that the direct variant cannot match.
 Global verification is complementary: it is most useful when supporting evidence is distributed across multiple chunks, but its benefit is selective rather than uniform across datasets. \end{rqbox}